-Fluctuations in currency exchange rates may affect our reported results of operations.
+Fluctuations in currency exchange rates may affect AEGON's reported results of operations.

-As an international group, AEGON is subject to currency risk.
-Currency risk also exists for any policy denominated in currencies other than the policy's local currency.
-In the Netherlands, AEGON invests the majority of its equity holdings in an internationally diversified portfolio, rather than solely in Dutch equities.
-Capital held in subsidiaries is kept in local currencies to the extent shareholders' equity is required to satisfy regulatory and self-imposed capital requirements.
-Therefore, currency exchange rate fluctuations may affect the level of shareholders' equity as a result of translation into euros.
-AEGON holds the remainder of its capital base (capital securities, subordinated and senior debt) in various currencies in amounts that are targeted to correspond to the book value of its country units.
-This balancing mitigates currency translation impacts to equity and leverage ratios.

-Currency risk in the investment portfolios is managed using asset liability matching principles.
-AEGON does not hedge the income streams from the main non-euro units and, as a result, earnings may fluctuate due to currency translation.
-As AEGON has significant business segments in the Americas and in the United Kingdom, the principal sources of exposure from currency fluctuations are from the differences between US dollar and euro and between UK pound and euro.
+As an international group, AEGON is subject to foreign currency translation risk.
+Foreign currency exposure also exists when policies are denominated in currencies other than the issuer's functional currency.
+Currency risk in the investment portfolios backing insurance and investment liabilities are managed using asset liability matching principles.
+Assets allocated to equity are kept in local currencies to the extent shareholders' equity is required to satisfy regulatory and self-imposed capital requirements.
+Therefore, currency exchange rate fluctuations may affect the level of consolidated shareholders' equity as a result of translation of the equity of AEGON's subsidiaries into euro, AEGON's reporting currency.
+AEGON holds the remainder of its capital base (capital securities, subordinated and senior debt) in various currencies in amounts that are targeted to correspond to the book value of its operating units.
+This balancing is intended to mitigate currency translation impacts on equity and leverage ratios.
+AEGON may also hedge the expected dividends from its principal operating units that maintain their equity in currencies other than the euro.
+To the extent these expected dividends are not hedged or actual dividends vary from expected, AEGON's net income and shareholders' equity may fluctuate.
+As AEGON has significant business segments in the Americas and in the United Kingdom, the principal sources of exposure from currency fluctuations are from the differences between the US Dollar and the Euro and between the UK Pound and the Euro.
 AEGON may experience significant changes in net income and shareholders' equity because of these fluctuations.